santiagoaldanondo/retro-bomber/README.md

 * DONE: Forbid going backwards or otherwise change the bullets and bombs' direction.
 * DONE: Change the document.ready from JQuery to window.onload from Javascript.
 Remove JQuery library from the project.
 * DONE: Remove gravity from bullets.
 Only bombs will be affected by gravity.
+* DONE: Create more random messages to toggle them in the start screen.
 * NO: Create a small canvas to show the current viewport position in the whole map.
 * NO: Refactorize classes, inheritance and methods.
 Maybe use functional programming.
 * NO: Add gravity to Bomber.